The Garden Grazer

 • Carrot

 • Mushrooms: I like cremini, but use your own favorite.
-Portobello mushroom, white button mushroom, shiitake mushrooms, etc.
+Portobello, white button, shiitake, etc. (Or if you don't care for mushrooms, just substitute more potato instead!)

 • Vegetable broth: Be sure to use low sodium broth if desired.